 In addition to filing an insurance claim, our Chicago, IL attorneys will review the evidence and identify any third party that may also be responsible for providing compensation.

-Common Answers about Homeowner’s Insurance Claims FAQs
+Common Answers about Homeowner’s Insurance Personal Injury Claims FAQs

 Does Homeowner’s Insurance Cover Pain-And-Suffering?

-Homeowner insurance policies give medical coverage to pay for any injured victim’s medical expenses up to the policy limit that is generally under $5000.
+Homeowner insurance policies give medical coverage to pay for any injured victim’s medical expenses up to the policy limit which is generally under $5000.
 However, the liability portion of the coverage does not include payment for pain and suffering.

 Secondly, the policy provides limited liability coverage usually topping out at about $100,000.
 This coverage protects homeowners and renters from civil lawsuits filed by injured victims who do not live in the household.